-- Flush Mounting: Address number tiles are to be flush mounted into the surrounding wall. - Mounting heights: Mounting height can vary from a minimum of 3 ft. above grade to a maximum of 8 ft. above grade or as proposed and approved by the fire marshal.
+- Flush Mounting: Address number files are to be flush mounted into the surrounding wall. - Mounting height: Mounting height can vary from a minimum width of 3 in. and a maximum of 8 ft. above grade or as proposed and approved by the fire marshal.